dgrtwo/dgrtwo.github.com/_posts/2020-01-17-feller-coins.md

 * [The "largest stock profit or loss" puzzle](http://varianceexplained.org/r/stock-changes/)
 * [The "birthday paradox" puzzle](http://varianceexplained.org/r/birthday-problem/)

-I have an interest in probability puzzles and riddles, and especially in simulating them in R. I recently learned about [Feller's coin tossing puzzle](https://en.wikipedia.org/wiki/Feller%27s_coin-tossing_constants), from the book [Mathematical Constants](https://www.amazon.com/Mathematical-Constants-Encyclopedia-Mathematics-Applications-ebook/dp/B01DM25JGC) by Steven Finch.
+I have an interest in probability puzzles and riddles, and especially in simulating them in R. I recently learned about [Feller's coin-tossing puzzle](https://en.wikipedia.org/wiki/Feller%27s_coin-tossing_constants), from the book [Mathematical Constants](https://www.amazon.com/Mathematical-Constants-Encyclopedia-Mathematics-Applications-ebook/dp/B01DM25JGC) by Steven Finch.
 (I recommend the book if you like the topic too!)

 Mathematician William Feller posed the following problem: